Are You a Marriage Consumer?

 - Overall, the marriage consumer finds who can provide what he hungers for and consumes it.
 Unfortunately, he consumes while giving nothing in return.
 Eventually, he is left with an empty shell of a spouse, a spouse sucked dry with nothing left to give.

-- A marriage servant his spouse as “more important than himself.
-He does not merely look out for his own personal interests, but also for the interests of his spouse (Philippians 2:3-4).
+- A marriage investor considers his spouse as “more important than himself.
+He does not merely look out for his own personal interests, but also for the interests of” his spouse (Philippians 2:3-4).

-- A marriage servant listens to understand the needs and desires of his spouse (James 1:19).
+- A marriage investor listens to understand the needs and desires of his spouse (James 1:19).

-- A marriage servant anticipates his spouse’s need for comfort, assurance, or love and strives to meet that need.
+- A marriage investor anticipates his spouse’s need for comfort, assurance, or love and strives to meet that need.

-- A marriage servant constantly seeks ways to express his love to his spouse.
+- A marriage investor constantly seeks ways to express his love to his spouse.

-- A marriage servant engages in acts of kindness and support…smiling all the while.
+- A marriage investor engages in acts of kindness and support…smiling all the while.

-- A marriage servant energetically builds his spouse up.
+- A marriage investor energetically builds his spouse up.